-This document presents the three main components of a collaborative project on careers of doctorate holders: 1) the methodological guidelines; 2) a core model questionnaire and instruction manual; and 3) output indicator tables used for reporting data at the international level.
+This paper presents a new edition of the project's technical guidelines including methodological guidelines, a core model questionnaire and instruction manual, and the output tables used for reporting data at the international level and related definitions.

 This study uses exploratory data analysis techniques to develop typologies of innovation modes or strategies for groups of firms.
 Analysing micro-level survey data from 18 countries we identify five innovation modes.
 The coherence and relevance of the innovation modes is tested by using them as explanatory factors in equations explaining economic performance.

 This paper reviews the recent experience of Germany in encouraging innovation to reduce negative environmental impacts of economic activity.
 The essence of the German approach to policy-induced environmental innovation is discussed in the context of changing policy objectives, and illustrated with selected examples from waste management, renewable energy and transportation.

 The US innovation system has many strengths, including world class research universities and firms that thrive in innovation-intensive sectors.

 This paper presents comparative data on innovation in selected climate change mitigation and adaptation technologies in the context of Africa.
 Such analysis informs policy aimed at encouraging international technology transfer and development of domestic innovation capacities.